 Do you know what all of these words mean?

+If not, look them up and define them below.

 Word Definition

-Word Definition

-Once you have searched, using the key words, summarise what you have found out and write dot points.
-It isn't necessary to write full sentences (this helps you to put it in your own words).
-Make sure you include the full URL of the website you found it on and also the date you recorded this information (websites change all the time!)
+Once you have searched, using the key words, summarise what you have

+found out and wr found out and write dot points.
+It isn't necessary to write full sentences

+(this helps you to put it in your own words).

+Make sure you include the full URL of the website you found it on and

+also the date you recorded this information (websites change all the

+time!)

 Dot point facts Website URL & date

 •

+•

 Ways to Meet the Challenge

-This project has many different parts to it and your teacher may have asked you to look at one area in particular.
+This project has many different parts to it and your teacher may have

+asked you to look at one area in particular.

 Write the project area that you will be looking at in the box below.

-In the space below, brainstorm all the ideas you have about how you could investigate the project area.
+In the space below, brainstorm all the ideas you have about how you could

-When you were brainstorming, were there some things that you found you need to know more about?
-Write those down here.
-You may like to use the STEM Project Research Sheet to find out more about these things.
+investigate the project area.

+and the second problem of the second problem